tidyverse/readxl/cran-comments.md

 Two possibly invalid URLs are flagged, one in NEWS.md and another in a vignette.
 Both are valid URLs below https://support.microsoft.com that I have no trouble accessing.
 I'm not sure why they are flagged.

-Results from:
+Results re: current version from: https://cran.r-project.org/web/checks/check_results_readxl.html
-https://cran.r-project.org/web/checks/check_results_readxl.html

-All NOTEs are about registration of native routines, which has been addressed in this submission.
+  * All NOTEs are about registration of native routines, which has been addressed in this submission.

-There is one WARN for r-devel-windows-ix86+x86_64: "ISO C++ 1998 does not support 'long long' [-Wlong-long]".
+  * There is one WARN for r-devel-windows-ix86+x86_64: "ISO C++ 1998 does not support 'long long' [-Wlong-long]".
 This originates in a typedef in the wrapped libxls library.
-COME BACK HERE ONCE MY ATTEMPT TO SUPPRESS HAS PLAYED OUT.
+There is existing conditional handling for Windows and we have now adapted it to look for _WIN32, in addition to WIN32.
+This clears the warning.

-There is one ERROR for r-patched-solaris-sparc, which has always been the case for this package.
+  * There is one ERROR for r-patched-solaris-sparc, which has always been the case for this package.
 Repeating explanation from the previous CRAN release: The package still fails on solaris, due to endian-ness bugs in the wrapped libxls library.

 ## Reverse dependencies